ranaroussi/textual.js/pages/readme.md

 ![textual.js](assets/img/devices.jpg "Textual.js in action")

-**Textual.js** is client-side static website generator written in Javascipt that uses Markdown files to generate a website in real-time, without the need of server-side support for PHP, Ruby, Node.js, etc.
+**Textual.js** is client-side static website generator written in Javascript that uses Markdown files to generate a website in real-time, without the need of server-side support for PHP, Ruby, Node.js, etc.